 Here’s how to tell if you’re eligible to apply for Pennsylvania disability benefits under this federal program:

-- Have you worked 5 in the last 10 years at jobs where you paid Social Security payroll taxes?
+• Have you worked 5 in the last 10 years while paying Social Security payroll taxes?
 Only people that worked long enough and in recent years may qualify for Pennsylvania disability benefits through the SSDI program.
 If you’re out of work for more than five years, you insurance coverage lapses and you cannot qualify for SSDI.

-- Do you expect your health problems will stop you from working for 12 months or longer?
+• Will your health problems stop you from working for 12 months or longer?
 Your medical condition must last for at least one year or result in your death to qualify for SSDI.
-If your symptoms improve enough for you to start working any sooner, the SSA automatically denies your Pennsylvania disability claim.
+If you can go back to work any sooner, the SSA will reject your Pennsylvania disability claim.

-- Are you at least 18, but younger than full retirement age and not yet drawing Social Security?
-SSDI is an insurance program that working-age people pay for through their FICA taxes.
-Once you reach your FRA, SSDI automatically converts into regular Social Security retirement.
-That typically happens sometime between your 66th and 67th birthdays, but it depends entirely on your birth month and year.
+• Are you at least 18, but younger than 67 and not yet drawing any Social Security?
+SSDI is an insurance program that working people pay for with FICA taxes.
+Once you turn 67, SSDI automatically turns into regular Social Security retirement.

 Answering “yes” to every question above makes you more likely to qualify for the SSDI program’s Pennsylvania disability benefits.
-If you said “no” to anything, skip directly to the Supplemental Security Income (SSI) section now.
+If you said “no” to anything, skip directly to the SSI section below.

 2. When Does Your First Payment Arrive After Your SSDI Claim’s Approved?

-If you apply on your own, you’ll probably wait at least 18 months to get your first payment after approval.
+If you successfully apply on your own, you’ll probably wait at least 18 months to get your first payment.
 That’s because you’ll likely only win benefits after you appeal.
 Today, you’ll wait about 12 months to get your Pennsylvania disability appeals case heard.
 How soon does your first payment arrive after your SSDI claim’s approved?
 Six months from your application date is the soonest the SSA will deposit your first Pennsylvania disability check.
-Without legal assistance, you’ll probably have to wait longer than a year to appeal your case after a denial.
-Pennsylvania disability claimants in Philadelphia or Elkins Park have the fastest appeal wait times (7.5 months).
-If you live in Johnstown, however, it’ll take you at least one year to appeal your case.
+If the SSA denies your first claim, you’ll wait 6-18 months for your appeals case court date to arrive.

-3. How Much Can Pennsylvania Disability Claimants Receive In Monthly SSDI?
+3. How Much Does Pennsylvania Disability Pay In Monthly SSDI Benefits?

-The maximum Pennsylvania disability payment available through the SSDI program n 2022 is $3,345/month.
-However, the average SSDI payment for disabled workers nationwide is $1,358/month.
+The maximum Pennsylvania disability payment available through the SSDI program n 2023 is $3,627 per month.
+However, the average SSDI payment for disabled workers nationwide is $1,483.
 The SSA averages your highest paychecks earned over a 35-year period to figure out your monthly payment amount.
 However, your monthly payment may change in years that include a cost-of-living-adjustment (COLA) increase.

 4. Once My SSDI Claim’s Approved, Are Pennsylvania Disability Payments Permanent?

 Pennsylvania disability payments don’t last forever once the SSA approves your claim.
-Instead, the agency re-confirms your disability status every 3, 5, or 7 years.
-You’ll need to keep proving you cannot work until you reach your full retirement age.
-Once you pass your FRA birthday, Pennsylvania disability payments automatically convert to into Social Security retirement.
+Instead, the agency re-confirms you still can’t work every 3, 5, or 7 years.
+You’ll need to keep proving you cannot work until you turn 67 years old.
+Once you turn 67, Pennsylvania disability automatically converts to into Social Security retirement.
 The amount the SSA deposits into your bank account won’t change, and you don’t need to complete any paperwork.
-That’s why people aged 66 and up cannot qualify for Pennsylvania disability payments through the SSDI program.
+That’s why people aged 67 and up cannot qualify for SSDI.

 Bonus Tip: Buy copies of your full medical records from your doctor while applying for Pennsylvania disability benefits.
-Doctor’s visit receipts, itemized statements and credit card bills won’t provide enough evidence to support your claim!
+Doctor’s visit receipts, itemized statements, and credit card bills won’t be enough evidence to support your claim!

 Qualifying for Supplemental Security Income (SSI) Benefits

-If you’re 65 or older, didn’t pay Social Security taxes at work or were a stay-at-home parent, apply for SSI.
-SSI is a federal assistance program that helps only the poorest disabled, senior and blind Americans each month.
+If you’re 65 or older, didn’t pay Social Security taxes at work or a stay-at-home parent, then apply for SSI.
+SSI is a federal aid program for those who are blind, disabled, or at least 65 years old.
 To qualify for Pennsylvania disability under the SSI program, you must have little to no income or financial assets.
-Americans at least 65 years old can qualify for SSI based on their age alone.
+Those aged 65 and older can qualify for SSI based on age alone.

-1. SSI & SSDI Use The Same Medical Eligibility Requirements
+1. SSI & SSDI Use The Same Medical Rules to Decide Who Is Disabled

-If you’re blind or meet the SSA’s definition of “disabled,” then you’re medically eligible for either program.
-Both offer long-term Pennsylvania disability benefits to those who cannot work due to medical problems.
+If you’re blind or meet the SSA’s definition of “disabled,” then your health issues can qualify for either program.
+Both offer Pennsylvania disability benefits to those who cannot work for medical reasons.
 However, it’s much easier to qualify for SSI after your 65th birthday.

 2. You Need Very Limited Income and Almost No Assets To Qualify for SSI

-You must earn or receive less than $1,350/month to qualify for Pennsylvania disability benefits under the federal SSI program.
+Your monthly income must fall below $1470 to qualify for Pennsylvania disability benefits under the federal SSI program.
 This includes money you earn from working as well as any passive monthly income.
-According to the SSA, passive income includes things like interest earned on savings accounts, alimony and child support payments.
-Eligible SSI applicants also need less than $2,000 in financial assets to qualify for Pennsylvania disability.
-This means anything you can sell for cash, like jewelry, stocks, bonds, your 401(k) or IRA funds, etc. However, the SSA won’t count certain items toward your total asset limit, including:
+According to the SSA, passive income includes things like interest earned on savings accounts, alimony, and child support.
+Eligible SSI applicants also need less than $2,000 in total assets to qualify for Pennsylvania disability.
+This means anything you can sell for cash, like jewelry, stocks, bonds, your 401(k) or IRA funds, etc. However, the SSA won’t count certain items toward your asset limit, including:

-- Your house and the land it’s on (only if you own your residence)
+• Your house and the land it’s on (only if you own your home)

-- One vehicle for your household’s transportation needs (car, truck, motorcycle, boat, etc.)
+• One vehicle for your daily transportation needs (car, truck, motorcycle, boat, etc.)

 Own too many things or have more than $2,000 in your bank account?
 Then your SSI claim’s automatically denied.
 For eligible couples, you cannot have more than $3,000 in financial assets.
-The monthly income limit for couples who apply for SSI is no more than $1,350/month.
+The monthly income limit for couples who apply for SSI is no more than $1,470 per month.

 You’re nearly 3x more likely to get benefits if a Pennsylvania disability lawyer files your application for you.
 An experienced Social Security attorney can call you right away and answer your claim questions free of charge.
-You can get a free, no-obligation, confidential consultation before starting your Pennsylvania disability application.
-All Pennsylvania disability lawyers work on contingency.
-That means if the SSA won’t approve your application, you owe that lawyer $0 for helping you.
-And if you do get benefits, then you’ll only pay a small, one-time fee.
+You can get a free, private consultation before starting your paperwork.

 Get Your Free Benefits Evaluation